auth0/docs/articles/universal-login/customization-classic.md

 ## Advanced Customization

-In addition to the basic settings described above, you can alter the actual code of some <dfn data-key="universal-login">Universal Login</dfn>.
+In addition to the basic settings described above, you can alter the actual code of the <dfn data-key="universal-login">Universal Login</dfn> flow.
 You can customize the HTML code for Login, Password Reset and MFA pages.

 ![Login Page](/media/articles/universal-login/login.png)